Nicola Heath, Psychology Subject Advisor

 This landmark study involved presenting young African American children with dolls of different races and asking them to express their preferences.
 The results were very revealing, as many of the children associated positive attributes with the white dolls and negative qualities with the black dolls, reflecting the psychological impact of racism and segregation on young children.
 The findings from the "Doll Test" were pivotal in the Brown v.
 Board of Education Supreme Court case in 1954, which led to the end of racial segregation in public schools.

 Clark also passionately advocated for more services and support for African American children and, alongside her husband, set up The Northside Centre in Harlem.
-This centre provided much needed mental health services to children in a safe and nurturing environment.
+This centre provided much-needed mental health services to children in a safe and nurturing environment.
 Her tireless efforts made her a prominent figure in the Civil Rights Movement, advocating for justice, equity, and inclusivity in education and mental health services.

 Bingham is a professor of counselling psychology at the University of Memphis.
 She has made significant contributions to the field of psychology, particularly in the realm of poverty and mental health.
 Her recent work focuses on challenging and changing societal perceptions of those living in deep poverty.

-Bingham’s research sheds light on the stark reality those in deep poverty often face more adverse mental health outcomes compared to other groups in society.
+Bingham’s research sheds light on the stark reality that those in deep poverty often face more adverse mental health outcomes compared to other groups in society.
 She works closely with various organisations to ensure greater access to support and resources for those living in poverty.
 Her goal is to break the cycle of poverty and address the barriers that prevent individuals from reaching their full potential.

-She recognizes the importance of support systems that not only focus on the immediate needs of individuals but also look at long term opportunities for growth and development.
+She recognizes the importance of support systems that not only focus on the immediate needs of individuals but also look at long-term opportunities for growth and development.
 Her efforts extend beyond research and academia as she engages with policymakers, community leaders and stakeholders to advocate for positive social change.

 Eberhardt is a professor of social psychology at Stanford University, where she studies the critical issue of racial bias within criminal investigations.
 Her work sheds light on the pervasive nature of racial stereotypes and their impact on policing and the justice system.